How CSI is enabling a major omni-channel retailer to speed up the delivery of new offerings to their target market in order to sustain growth.

 As an omni-channel retailer, our client must exploit new technology to enhance offerings in-store as well as online.

-To reduce the time to deploy new functionality from the current three to four day process – and increase the deployment cycle from monthly to weekly.
+To reduce the time to deploy new functionality to its e-commerce systems from the current week-long process and improve the deployment cycle from monthly to weekly.
 Ultimately the company wants to be able to introduce new features daily.

-The current e-commerce platform is based on HCL Commerce (formerly IBM WebSphere).
-The version deployed is essentially a very large monolithic Java application.
+The current e-commerce platform is based on a large IBM Power Systems estate running SUSE Linux and HCL Commerce (formerly IBM WebSphere).

-Our client wants to introduce new features and functions at pace, but this is hampered by the unwieldy nature of the application and the need to thoroughly test new releases before launching into production.
-The current deployment schedule is resource-intensive and takes days to complete, resulting in a monthly release cycle at best.
+Our client wants to introduce new feature and function at pace, but this is hampered by the unwieldy nature of the monolithic application and the need to thoroughly test new releases before launching into production.
+The current deployment schedule is resource intensive and takes days to complete, resulting in a monthly release cycle at best.

 The company needed a solution to achieve two objectives: increase the frequency of deployment while reducing the cost of each deployment.